-- 2. Subject to regulation 182, sub-regulation 2, searches of counsel or persons to whom rule 73 applies, shall not extend to reading or copying documents brought to the detention centre by him or her. - 3.
+- 2. Subject to regulation 182, sub-regulation 2, searches of counsel, assistants to counsel entitled to legal privilege or persons, to whom rule 73 applies, shall not extend to reading or copying documents brought to the detention centre by him or her. - 3.
 Any person who refuses to comply with such requirements may be denied access. - 4.
-Visitors may not pass any item to a detained person during a visit.
-Any items intended for a detained person shall be handed to the staff of the detention centre on entry and shall be dealt with as provided for in regulations 167, 168 and 169. - 5.
-Where the Chief Custody Officer believes that these Regulations or any regulation regarding detention matters are being breached in any way, he or she may immediately terminate the visit and advise the detained person and the visitor of his or her reasons for doing so.
+Visitors and the detained person may not pass any item to each other during a visit.
+Any items intended brought for the a detained person by his or her visitor shall be handed to the staff of the detention centre on entry and shall be dealt with as provided for in regulations 167, 168 and 169. - 5.
+Where the Chief Custody Officer believes has reason to suspect that these Regulations or any regulation regarding detention matters are being breached in any way, he or she may immediately terminate the visit and advise the detained person and his or her the visitor of his or her reasons for doing so.
 The visitor may be required to leave the detention centre and the Chief Custody Officer shall report the matter to the Registrar.
 This provision applies equally to all visitors.

-Regulation 182 Documents passed by counsel
+Documents passed by counsel

-- 1. Counsel may pass documents to and receive documents from the detained person during a visit.
+- 1. Counsel and assistants to counsel entitled to legal privilege may pass documents to and receive documents from, the detained person during a visit.
 Any quantity of documents which is too large to be physically passed over to the detained person at the visiting facility shall be handed to the Chief Custody Officer, who shall pass them unopened and unread to the detained person concerned. - 2.
-All documents passed to and from a detained person in this manner shall be treated as mail and shall be dealt with as provided for in regulations 167, 168 and 169.
+All documents passed to and from a detained person in this manner shall be treated as mail and shall be dealt with as provided for in regulations 167, 168 and 169. - 3.
+Sub-regulations 1 and 2 shall apply to visits paid by the representatives of the Registry, a Chamber and the Presidency, the independent inspecting authority and the diplomatic or consular representative.

-Regulation 183 Supervision of visits
+Supervision of visits

-- 1. Visits shall be conducted within the sight and hearing of the staff of the detention centre and shall be monitored by video surveillance.
-In addition to visits falling within regulations 97, sub-regulation 2, and 98, sub-regulation 2, of the Regulations of the Court, visits from representatives of the independent inspecting authority and officers of the Court, shall be conducted within the sight but not the hearing, either direct or indirect, of the staff of the detention centre.
-Private visits as referred to in regulation 188 shall not be supervised. - 2.
-Where the member of staff supervising the visit believes that these Regulations or any regulation regarding detention matters are being breached in any way, he or she may terminate the visit, relocate the visitor and the detained person to separate and secure areas and immediately report the matter to the Chief Custody Officer.
+1. Visits shall be conducted within the sight and hearing of the staff of the detention centre and shall be monitored by video surveillance.
+In addition to visits falling within regulations 97, sub-regulation 2, and 98, sub-regulation 2, of the Regulations of the Court, visits from representatives of the independent inspecting authority and officers of the Court representatives of the Registry, a Chamber and the Presidency shall be conducted without video surveillance, yet within the sight but not the hearing, either direct or indirect, of the staff of the detention centre.
+Private Visits from representatives of the independent inspecting authority and private visits as referred to in regulation 185 shall not be supervised.

-3. The Chief Custody Officer shall decide whether or not to confirm the decision taken by the staff member.
+- 2. Where the member of staff supervising the visit believes that these Regulations or any regulation regarding detention matters are being breached in any way, he or she may terminate the visit, relocate the visitor and the detained person to separate and secure areas and immediately report the matter to the Chief Custody Officer. - 3.
+The Chief Custody Officer shall decide whether or not to confirm the decision taken by the staff member.
 In the event that the decision of the staff member is confirmed by the Chief Custody Officer, he or she shall immediately report the matter to the Registrar.

-Regulation 184 Monitoring of visits
+Monitoring of visits